The Englitch Research Proposal

 Literature Review

 The term “raciolinguistics,” invented in 2016, inspires this research to subtract harmful bias with innovative tact woven into the engagement of the ways we use language.
 Topics about how language and race affect each other, such as code-switching and transracial dialects, are a part of how language is a social process re-made daily by the participants using it (Alim et al. 2016).
 Each participant has the power to undo hurtful language patterns and create or engage in antiracistlanguage tactics (Kendi 2019).
 We can learn to break from the assimilationist politics of the past and a move toward abolitionist frameworks of the future (Alim 2023).
-This work seeks to further the discussions of what cultures are going to influence planetary evolution on Earth and beyond, and what roles the “white” race and language are going to play in Afro-Indigenous Futurism?
+This work seeks to further the discussions of what cultures are going to influence planetary evolution on Earth and beyond, and what roles the “white” race(s)/ethnic languages are going to play in Afro-Indigenous Futurism.

 Before raciolinguistics, there were scholars such as Benjamin Lee Atwood-Whorf, who studied the Hopi, Maya, and Chinese languages in comparison to Latin-based ones (especially English), explaining how their structures vary and thus their worldviews, as cultural root cause communication patterns that influence the way people think and act.
 Whorf was a mechanical engineer before he studied his passion of language design and cognition, as he often compared language to a social machine (Whorf 1956).
 Similar to the likes of Rupert Sheldrake, Nick Anthony Fiorenza, Julian Assange, and Suchir Balaji, Whorf was a mathematics-based scientist before/while integrating the values of social science, as they’ve all woven their numerical mechanistic-physics knowledge with the energy of pyscho-ethical research.
-Their work has ultimately benefitted the planetary peace for humanity- and they have all been attacked for seeking ethics instead of greed.
+Their work has ultimately benefitted the planetary peace for humanity- and they have all been attacked by wealthy militarism for seeking ethics instead of greed with their skills.

 When cultural showdowns base themselves off religious, political, and ethnic assumptions, instead of “universal” patterns of truthful evidence that evolve our collective health, we get unnecessarily cognized away from our species common truth by greed, ignorance, and lies (Chernela 2023).
 If we focus on negotiating peaceful deals instead of genocidal lies, we will prevent intergenerational trauma, narcissism, and revenge.
 Languages change over time, as cultures of land-gauge influence each other and shift with new inventions and intentions.
 For example, there are many words from Native American Tribes that’ve become part of the American English language, such as “moccasins,” “cashews,” “guacamole,” “yankee,” “hurricane,” “persimmon,” “squash” and many more (Alt 2024), while this list has the potential to grow over time as investments in language restoration integrates with technology (Proof-Reading-Services 2021).

-This study seeks to find proof that cultural communication modifications to English are evolutionary adaptions for indigenous, non-English ancestry identity interdependence, creative cultural development, and a unique recognition of efforts to engage in a restructuring and transformation of schools and society, which dismantles the foundations of white supremacy that schools are built on,” changing academic curriculum to reduce the discrimination upon ethnic vernaculars, and co-create language; as communication seeks common unification.
-Further, these new conceptualisations of language itself connects language struggles to broader networks of power, racial capitalism, showing us how the foundation of language is connected to the root causes of our community-based thinking patterns, preferences, systemic economic trends, and our empathic cognizance (Cushing 2022).
+This study seeks to find proof that cultural communication modifications to English are evolutionary adaptions for indigenous, non-English ancestry identity interdependence (including pre-English European indigeneity), creative cultural development, and a unique recognition of efforts to engage in a restructuring and transformation of schools and society, which dismantles the foundations of white supremacy that schools are built on,” changing academic curriculum to reduce the discrimination upon ethnic vernaculars, and co-create language; as communication seeks common unification.
+Further, these new conceptualisations of language itself connects language struggles to broader networks of power, and racial capitalism, showing us how the foundation of language is connected to the root causes of our community-based thinking patterns, preferences, systemic economic trends, and our empathic cognizance (Cushing 2022).

-Finally, new technology is attempting to secure easier multilingualism and more ethical language use, such as teaching A.I. programs to help us with communication, promoting the creation of new words, integrating words from other cultures, having accessible translation services, and using blockchain software in multiple languages to increase investor trust, and to keep multilingual receipts of transactions, for a comprehensive explanation of economic debt between countries (Zhihong, Tan Yan 2022).
-Sadly, ethical A.I. regulations and inventions are being denied by the same systems that benefit from toxic centralized supremacy.
-This is also aligned with the Bitcoin based Space Property discussions as well, as per the Eros Project concepts, and the language of law itself (Nemitz, 2013).
-This study seeks to educate participants on English history and its global control through subconscious and economic design, in attempt to reveal the consciousness that crafted its spellings, and offer remedial practices to shift the way English spell is casted, so war can be sought to mitigate climate pollution challenges (Phillips 2021), healthy evolution for the sake of our future generations, and to focus on a never-ending prayer to achieve our species’ planetary peace.
+New technology is attempting to secure easier multilingualism and more ethical language use, such as teaching A.I. programs to help us with communication, promoting the creation of new words, integrating words from other cultures, having more accessible and accurate translation services, using blockchain software in multiple languages to increase investor trust, to keep multilingual receipts of transaction, for a comprehensive explanation of economic debt between countries (Zhihong, Tan Yan 2022).
+Sadly, ethical A.I. regulations and inventions are being denied by the same systems that benefit from toxic centralized supremacies.
+This could also affect the accessibility of cryptocurrency and Space Property discussions as well, such as the Eros Project concepts, and the languages used for these future-forward laws (Nemitz, 2013).

 Methodology, Consent Factors and Risks

-Confounding variables may include the participants emotional state prior to taking the survey, as they could be having a “bad day,” or the weather could be causing them dysthymia, which might affect their responses.
-Another confounding variable could be the demographic misinterpretation asserted by a participants’ racial perception, compared to their racial experience.
+Confounding variables may include distraction, due to the online format of the study, depending on whatever is around them in where they are taking the survey.
+The emotional state of participants prior to taking the survey could affect results, as they could be having a “bad day,” or the weather could be causing them dysthymia.
+Another confounding variable could be potential demographic misinterpretation asserted by a participant’s psychosocial perception, such as racial perception compared to their racial experience.
 For example, a visually dark skinned or “black” person could select “white” as their race, due to their perception, rather than their epidermal experience.
-Unfortunately, having met a census worker that came across an individual who did this for their “race” status choice in the census, proves that it does sometimes happen.
-This type of demographic issue could also happen with sex and gender identity and experiences if not clearly defined.
+Unfortunately, having known a census worker that came across an individual who did this for their “race” status choice when interviewing somebody for census, proves that it sometimes happens.
+This type of demographic issue could also happen with sex and gender identity and experiences if not clearly defined by the person themselves using an inclusive demographics survey structure. *In the last census I participated in when I lived in South Dakota, there was a “fill in your race” option, wherein I wrote ‘human” which was categorized as “Native American/other” in their state results.

-Also, due to the online format of the study, the participants could be distracted by whatever is around them in where they are taking the survey.
 To mitigate these possible confounding factors, there will be a clause for participants to read, asking that they identify their racial demographic based on their epidermal experience, and to select both their gender identity and sex identity (having transgender, transexual, non-binary and intersex selection options).
 We will also ask them to complete the survey at a time when they are feeling emotionally stable, as rested as possible, and comfortable enough to complete their participation in a quiet place with no distractions, and ask them to complete a mood-rating scale before and after the session.
-Another possible confounding variable is that the population of English speakers and learners is massive compared to the very small percentage of 400 people sampled in this study, of whom are only America-located English speakers.
+Another possible confounding variable is that the population of English speakers and learners is massive compared to the very small percentage of 200/400 people sampled in this study, of whom are only America-located English speakers *(if I am able to get an international study approved, this may be changed to a study of world-wide English speakers, since this is an online/virtual study).
 If further confounding variables are discovered after submission, they will be noted and updated to the authority’s permission of this study as soon as possible.

 Researcher Positionality

 Being that they have an emotional connection to the study, there is a possibility of bias within the surveys and video presentations conducted by them.
 The author tries to mitigate this by citing as many references to other works related to the research as possible, so that the presentations are not solely based on the author’s works, but on the research of many.
-The author gives minimal information about the presentations and survey contents in this proposal, as they only mention some basic presentation topics, but intends to explain the surveys and presentations contents with more detail and clarity in future presentations and throughout the edification of this research proposal process.
+The author gives minimal information about the presentations and survey contents in this proposal, as they only mention some basic presentation topics, but intends to explain the surveys and presentations contents with more detail and clarity in future throughout the edification of this research proposal process.

 Conclusion